Tommy Williams (serial killer): Murders

 In 1987, the 16-year-old Williams decided to accompany 8-year-old Marthatjie 'Martha' Botha, a neighbour of his, to a shop in Galeshewe.
 After they finished, Williams proceeded to lure her into an unused sports stadium, where he proceeded to strangle her to death.
 He then covered the girl's body with grass and branches, and went to the police, claiming that he had 'found' her in that state.
 He was not considered a suspect at the time, and the case went cold.

 In 2004, 13-year-old Thabang Bihi disappeared from his home in Warrenton.
 After searches were conducted, Bihi's decomposed body, again covered with grass and branches, was found at an abandoned house.
 His cause of death initially couldn't be ascertained due to the state of the corpse, but it was considered homicidal in nature, as a shoelace was found wrapped around his neck.
-Curiously enough, Thabang was friends with Williams, who had also coincidentally lived in that same house, and was found in possession of some of Bihi's personal items.
+Thabang was friends with Williams, who had also coincidentally lived in that same house, and was found in possession of some of Bihi's personal items.
 However, it was deemed that the evidence was lacklustre, and he was let go.

 The last murder would occur four years later, in Roodepan.
 Williams was friends with a 28-year-old disabled man named Norman Petrus Watermeyer, who suffered from scoliosis and had a weakened right arm.
 The two were last seen together before Norman vanished mysteriously.
 Not long after, the Watermeyers began to receive anonymous phone calls, in which the caller claimed that Norman was alive and well, but had skipped town out of fear, as he had been scheduled for an upcoming operation.
 Sometime later, his partially burned body was discovered by youths in Roodepan, and this time, Williams was considered the prime suspect, backed up by the fact that he had Watermeyer's cellphone and other possessions with him.
 Despite these strong implications, again, there was no conclusive evidence for an arrest.
 Williams would later positively identify the body as that of Watermeyer in the mortuary, before giving away his belongings.